dojo/docs/developer/design/loader.rst

 But, if you have a use case that you just can't do without (or are curious), take a deep breath, here we go.

-The loader enters xdomain mode when it's in synchronous mode and a module is requested that resides cross domain and therefore can't be loaded by XHR.
-When the loader shifts into xdomain mode, the follow processes are put in place:
+The loader enters cross-domain mode when it's in synchronous mode and a module is requested that resides cross domain and therefore can't be loaded by XHR.
+When the loader shifts into cross-domain mode, the follow processes are put in place:

   * any module resource that can be downloaded via XHR is downloaded as such (asynchronously), then the source code is converted to an AMD module resource on the fly and the newly converted resource is evaluated.
 This publishes a